Negotiating a new agreement

 After employees have chosen their representatives

-- as soon as possible, the employer must tell employees who they are and invite the representatives to start negotiations
+- must tell their employees who they are and invite the representatives to start negotiations, as soon as possible

-- the employer has 6 months to reach an agreement
+- has 6 months to reach an agreement

-If your employer wants to set up an agreement without an employee request
+If the employer wants to set up an agreement without an employee request

 Setting up a formal agreement

-They can also start negotiating a formal information and consultation agreement without receiving a request from employees.
+Employers can also start negotiating a formal information and consultation agreement without receiving a request from their employees.

 Things to remember when negotiating

-When negotiating, employee and employer representatives should take time to:
+When negotiating, employers, employees and their representatives should take time to: